 It’s thought to go like this.
 Instead of attacking strep bacteria, antibodies go after the heart valves, joints, and specific regions of the brain.
 This occurs because the proteins of the strep bacteria’s cell wall are similar to the proteins of the anatomy just mentioned.
 The dynamic is known as molecular mimicry.

 So how does this errant attack business bring on OCD and/or tics?
-Well, it seems the basal ganglia are victimized by PANDAS.
-And, as we’ve learned, the basal ganglia are deeply involved in the presentation of OCD.
+Well, it seems the basal ganglia are victimized.
+And, as we’ve learned, they’re deeply involved in the presentation of OCD.